|Admissions | Program Requirements | Graduation|

 Applicants with a baccalaureate degree who fail to meet one or more of the other requirements for regular admission may be granted conditional admission.
 For conditionally accepted students, regular admission status would be granted once the student has satisfied the stipulations mentioned in the admission letter.

-The Accelerated BS to MS Program is intended for students interested in pursuing graduate studies in Information Science following completion of an undergraduate degree in Information Science, condensing what would normally be about six years of study into five years.
-The BS in Information Science (IFSC) is 120 credits.
-The MS in Information Science (MSIS) is 33 credits.
-Under the Accelerated Program, students are allowed to double count 12 credits of graduate courses so they can complete both their BS and desired MS program in 5 years.
+The Early Entry B.S. to M.S.
+Program is intended for students interested in pursuing graduate studies in Information Science following completion of an undergraduate degree in Information Science, condensing what would normally be about six years of study into five years.
+The B.S. in Information Science (IFSC) is 120 credits.
+The M.S. in Information Science (MSIS) is 33 credits.
+Under the Early Entry Program, students are allowed to double count 12 credits of graduate courses so they can complete both their B.S. and desired M.S. program in 5 years.
 These 12 credits would satisfy their IFSC undergraduate elective requirements as well as satisfying course requirements in their MSIS graduate degree.
-Students are strongly encouraged to apply to the Accelerated B.S. to M.S. program before the end of their junior year to help ensure that they have the full subsequent year to begin taking appropriate courses for graduate credit, lessening the course load they will need to carry in their fifth year.
+Students are strongly encouraged to apply to the Early Entry B.S. to M.S. program before the end of their junior year to help ensure that they have the full subsequent year to begin taking appropriate courses for graduate credit, lessening the course load they will need to carry in their fifth year.
 Faculty advisors for undergraduate students will help promote the program and to identify eligible students who show good potential for the program.

 - Undergraduate students may apply and be accepted any time after completing 75 hours or more of undergraduate course work.
 Students must have completed MATH 1451 Calculus I (or acceptable transfer work) with a C or better.

 - Note: The Master’s programs in Information Quality and Information Science do require the GRE.
 However, the graduate certificates in the Information Quality and Information Science do not.
-Moreover, students successfully completely the graduate certificates are eligible to waive the GRE requirement and continue on for their master’s.
-Because the courses in the graduate certificate are an embedded subset of their respective master’s and because the Accelerated students will be completing the certificate courses first, they will be eligible to apply for the M.S. based on successful performance in their first four graduate courses.
+Moreover, students successfully completing the graduate certificates are eligible to waive the GRE requirement and continue on to their master’s.
+Because the courses in the graduate certificate are an embedded subset of their respective master’s and because the Early Entry students will be completing the certificate courses first, they will be eligible to apply for the M.S. based on successful performance in their first four graduate courses.

-- Students with an overall GPA between 3.2 and 3.5 may be admitted to the Accelerated B.S. to M.S. program provided they take the GRE and demonstrate they can score in the 50th percentile or higher in the Verbal and Quantitative sections.
-Applicants with an overall GPA lower than 3.2 are not eligible to participate in the Accelerated B.S. to M.S. program.
+- Students with an overall GPA between 3.2 and 3.5 may be admitted to the Early Entry B.S. to M.S. program provided they take the GRE and demonstrate they can score in the 50th percentile or higher in the Verbal and Quantitative sections.
+Applicants with an overall GPA lower than 3.2 are not eligible to participate in the Early Entry B.S. to M.S. program.

 To apply, students must submit the following: